 Survivors include his widow, Barbara; his sons and their wives, David Jr. (Judith), Mark (Joi) and Scott (Diane); his grandchildren, Hampton, Adams, Porter and Devin; and his great-grandson, Raven.

-The post In Memoriam appeared first on Arkansas Strong.
+The post Remembering an Arkansas Statesman appeared first on Arkansas Strong.

 ]]>